Sam Yates

 working in theatre, film and television.
 He has been described as "a major talent" in The Guardian, and "a director of unusual flair" in The Observer.

-Yates is known for his "eclectic body of work" and his "superb sense for casting", having directed Andrew Scott, Daisy Ridley, Ruth Wilson, Hayley Atwell, Gemma Arterton, Christian Slater, Matthew Broderick, Ciaran Hinds, Jane Horrocks, Elizabeth McGovern, Matthew Rhys and Angelica Huston.
+Yates is known for his "eclectic body of work" and his "superb sense for casting", having directed Andrew Scott, Daisy Ridley, Ruth Wilson, Hayley Atwell, Gemma Arterton, Christian Slater, Matthew Broderick, Ciaran Hinds, Jane Horrocks, Matthew Rhys and Anjelica Huston.

 Early years and education

 Yates grew up in Stockport and attended Poynton High School.
 He studied English with Education at Homerton College, Cambridge.

 Career

 Yates directed and co-created VANYA starring Andrew Scott.
 The production played London and New York and won multiple awards, including the Olivier Award and Drama League Award for Best Revival.
 The filmed National Theatre Live production, directed by Yates, played in cinemas internationally and took over $2.5million at the box office.

 Yates' productions have been nominated for Olivier Awards: Best Actress in a Supporting Role in a Musical for Murder Ballad (2017), and Outstanding Achievement in an Affiliate Theatre for The Phlebotomist by Ella Road (2019).

 He directed feature debut Magpie featuring Daisy Ridley and Shazad Latif.
 The film premiered at South by Southwest in 2024.